DanilAtyukov-dev/GitHubSearchClient/README.md

 # GitHub Search Client
 A mobile app for finding users and repositories on GitHub.

+## Credentials
+The personal GitHub access token should be stored in the user's /Users/{username}/.gradle folder in the gradle.properties file in the parameter GH_PAT=YourPAT

 ## Technology stack
 Jetpack Compose, MVVM / MVI, Coroutines, Retrofit, Koin.